spawnmarvel/azure-automation-bicep-and-labs/az-automation-runbook-and-choices/README_runbook_linux_update.md

 2. User-Assigned (The "Enterprise" Path) — What you have now

- How it works: Your aspenmanagedidentity is a standalone resource.
+ How it works: Your yourmanagedidentity is a standalone resource.
 You "plug" it into your Automation account.

 - Pros: Reusability.
-If you later decide to use a Logic App or a Function to handle other dev tasks, you can give them the same aspenmanagedidentity.
+If you later decide to use a Logic App or a Function to handle other dev tasks, you can give them the same yourmanagedidentity.
 You manage the "Dev Permissions" once, and assign that identity to whatever tools need it.

 - Cons: You have to manually delete it if you ever stop using it, and the script requires that ClientId we talked about.

 Which should you choose?

-Recommendation: Since you've already created aspenmanagedidentity, stick with it.
+Recommendation: Since you've already created yourmanagedidentity, stick with it.
 It’s better practice for "Infrastructure as Code" and keeps your permissions centralized under one "Dev Identity" rather than tying them strictly to the tool (Automation Account).

 ## Automation PowerShell runbook for linux updates